and0125/portfolio-projects/fastapi-to-react-frontend/notes.md

 We also make an `api.js` file for storing the base url of the api.

 Created a simple Form component to enable the user to submit a fruit name to the API>

+---

+## hot wash

+Got to the end but the set wasn't working.
+Moving on to another thing as this is pretty much completed.